ambielecki/dwa15-fall2018/laravel/db-migrations.md

 $ php artisan make:migration create_books_table
 ```

-After you run the above command, navigate to `/database/migrations/` where you should see a new file that's named something like `2017_04_06_072743_create_books_table.php`.

-Note that this file contains some starting code to create a table called `books`, which it extrapolated from the migration name we used.
+After you run the above command, navigate to `/database/migrations/` where you should see a new file that's named something like `2018_11_07_163222_create_books_table.php`.
+This file contains some starting code to create a table called `books`, which it extrapolated from the migration name we used.

 While browsing `/database/migrations/` you'll also see 2 pre-existing migrations that come with Laravel by default: `create_users_table` and `create_password_resets_table`.
 These tables support Laravel's user authentication features, which will be discussed more at a later date.

 Note that each migration filename is prefixed with a unique timestamp&mdash; this ensures migrations are run in the same order in which they were created.
 Also, this is one time where it's okay to break the convention of making sure a PHP's class name exactly matches the file name.

-## Write your first migration
+## Complete your first migration
-Open up your the books migration file, and you should see something like this:
+When looking at your newly created books migration file, and you should see something like this:
 ```php
 <?php